vapor-ware/synse-docs/docs/sdk/user/configuration.device.md

 The `PLUGIN_DEVICE_CONFIG` environment variable may also specify a single file to use as the device configuration, if all device configs are defined in one file.

-This can also be done simply in a compose file:
+This may also be done in a compose file:

 ```yaml
 version: '3'